The Cancer Research

 Population studies link soy consumption with lower breast cancer risk in Asia, where women consume moderate amounts of soy throughout their life.
 A moderate amount is approximately one to two servings a day.
 Research now suggests that hormone-related protective effect of soy against breast cancer relates to soy consumption in childhood, adolescence, and throughout puberty.
 Soy also may affect cancer risk in some populations more than others, due to differences in genetics and gut bacteria that metabolize soy compounds into their active form.

 AICR/WCRF’s latest continous update report on breast cancer (2010) said the evidence is suggestive, but too inconsistent to conclude that soy reduces risk of breast cancer.
 Beyond breast cancer, AICR/WCRF’s 2007 expert report concluded there was only limited evidence linking soy or total isoflavone consumption to lower risk of cancers of the prostate and stomach.
 A handful of studies link soy or total isoflavone consumption with lower risk of lung and colon cancers.

-There is some research that suggests how a person metabolizes isoflavones may play a role in lowering breast cancer risk.
+There is some research that suggests how a woman metabolizes isoflavones may play a role in lowering breast cancer risk.
 About a quarter of the US population has gut bacteria that metabolizes soy isoflavones into a compound called equol.
 In one clinical trial, for example, women who metabolized isoflavones into equol after eating soy appeared to benefit more than women who do not produce much equol.
 In the equol-producing women, eating soy shifted the body’s production of estrogen to more favor another form of the hormone.
 Lab studies suggest that this other form does not promote breast cancer growth, but research on this is ongoing.